jaycen/Deezix-Hack/README.md

 ## Summary of Changes
 **Game Statistics**
 - Traditional 6 ability scores are consolidated to 3 (PHY, MEN, SPR) ranging 1 - 3
-- HP is calculated as PHY + SPR + Level
+- HP is reduced overall.
+PCs have SPR + Level HP.
+Monsters have HP equal to their HD.
 - AC is simplified and serves as damage reduction
 - Attack bonus/THAC0 and Saving Throw progression is consolidated to a single Combat Bonus (CB)